 (d) the procedure at general meeting and meetings of the

 trustees in so far as such procedure is not regulated by this constitution;

 (e) the keeping and authenticating of records.
 (If regulations

 made under this clause permit records of the charity to

 be kept in electronic form and requires a trustee

 to sign the record, the regulations must specify a

-method of recording the signature that enables it to
+method of recording the signature that enables it to be properly authenticated.)

 (f) generally, all such matters as are commonly the subject